 Catalog of Genes and Diseases from OMIM

-- Keren B, Hadchouel A, Saba S, Sznajer Y, Bonneau D, Leheup B, Boute O, Gaillard D, Lacombe D, Layet V, Marlin S, Mortier G, Toutain A, Beylot C, Baumann C, Verloes A, Cavé H; French Collaborative Noonan Study Group.
+- Keren B, Hadchouel A, Saba S, Sznajer Y, Bonneau D, Leheup B, Boute O, Gaillard D, Lacombe D, Layet V, Marlin S, Mortier G, Toutain A, Beylot C, Baumann C, Verloes A, Cave H; French Collaborative Noonan Study Group.
 PTPN11 mutations in patients with LEOPARD syndrome: a French multicentric experience.
 J Med Genet.
-2004 Nov;41(11):e117.
+2004 Nov;41(11):e117. doi: 10.1136/jmg.2004.021451.
+No abstract available.
 Citation on PubMed or Free article on PubMed Central

 - Mohi MG, Neel BG.
 The role of Shp2 (PTPN11) in cancer.
 Curr Opin Genet Dev.
 2007 Feb;17(1):23-30. doi: 10.1016/j.gde.2006.12.011.
 Epub 2007 Jan 16.
 Citation on PubMed